unicheck/moodle-plagiarism_unicheckcorp/README.md

 4. Uninstall *Unplag Plagiarism plugin for Moodle* (lose data from old plugin) or disable it (without lose data)

 #### Quiz - Essay question support.
-The latest version of this plugin provides support for essay questions within the quiz activity, however Moodle doesn’t provide a way for you to view the score/report.
+The latest version of this plugin provides support for essay questions within the quiz activity, however Moodle **less than version 3.11** doesn’t provide a way for you to view the score/report.
 To allow the report to be viewed you must add a patch to the core Moodle code-base.
 More information on this is in the Moodle Tracker: MDL-32226 For a direct link to the patch required see: https://github.com/moodle/moodle/commit/dfe73fadfcf0bae603aa58707e48182a221eea5a